3MFConsortium/spec_booleans/3MF Boolean operations.md

 * Labelling a base object with a mesh representation of the label shape.

-* Repeated patterns defined by meshes applied into a base model, for example repeated perforations.
+* Repeated patterns defined by meshes applied into a base model.
+For example, repeated perforations.

 This extension defines how to combine different objects into a new type of shape defined as a *booleanshape* object.
 It defines a simple mechanism to concatenate a series of boolean oparations (left to right in figure 1.1 below) into a base model.